Using Erd\H{o}s's methods to study Yorke's problems: From bifurcation diagrams to graphs

 \begin{corollary} Assume $d=2,3$.
-Given any natural number $k>0$, if the relative dimension $\frac{|G^A_{k+1,d}|}{|G^A_{k,d}|}$ is finite, then the relative share $\frac{|G^A_{k+1,d}|}{|G^A_{k+1,4}|}$ is $0$. \end{corollary} In other words, the growth rates of routes to chaos in dimension $3$ w.r.t. dimension $4$ depends on how many bifurcation scenarios in dimension $4$ are essentially three-dimensional, i.e., can be realized along a three-dimensional isotopy.
+Given any natural number $k>0$, if the relative dimension $\frac{|G^A_{k+1,d}|}{|G^A_{k,d}|}$ is finite, then the relative share $\frac{|G^A_{k+1,d}|}{|G^A_{k+1,d+1}|}$ is also finite. \end{corollary} In other words, the growth rates of routes to chaos in dimension $3$ depends on how many bifurcation scenarios in dimension $4$ are essentially three-dimensional, i.e., can be realized along a three-dimensional $C^1$ one-parameter family of diffeomorphisms.
 At this point we remark that something similar happens in dimension $2$ with respect to dimension $1$ - but to introduce it, we first have to extend our setting.
-To do so, recall the Orbit Index can be extended to periodic orbits in dimension $1$ (see, for example, \cite{EY}).
-However, as one-dimensional isotopies $f_t:\mathbb{R}\to \mathbb{R}$ where $t\in[0,1]$ cannot have routes to chaos (or non-trivial dynamics, in general), in order to get meaningful results one has to replace these isotopies with $C^3$-homotopies $h_t:\mathbb{R}\to\mathbb{R}$, $t\in[0,1]$.\\
+To do so, recall the Mallet-Yorke Index can be extended to periodic orbits in dimension $1$ (see, for example, \cite{EY}).
+However, as smooth one-dimensional isotopies $f_t:\mathbb{R}\to \mathbb{R}$, where $t\in[0,1]$, cannot have routes to chaos (or non-trivial dynamics, in general), in order to get meaningful results one has to replace these isotopies with $C^1$-homotopies.

-In this new setting, one can define the Orbit Index of a periodic point $y$ in the exact same way as in higher dimensions.
-However, it is also easy to see that in this setting the only admissible bifurcations would be saddle node, period-doubling, and $n$-junctions modeled on them (see the illustration in Figure \ref{onedim}).
-This implies that given any $k>0$, by analogously defining $G^A_{k,1}$ we always have $G^A_{k,1}\subseteq G^A_{k,2}$.
+In this new setting, one can define the Mallet-Yorke Index of a periodic point $y$ in a similar way as in higher dimensions.
+However, in this setting the only admissible bifurcations are saddle-node, period-doubling, and $n$-junctions modeled on them (see the illustration in Figure \ref{onedim}).
+This implies that given any $k>0$, by analogously defining $G^A_{k,1}$, we always have $G^A_{k,1}\subseteq G^A_{k,2}$.
 Or, in other words, every one-dimensional bifurcation diagram is also an admissible two-dimensional diagram.
-In particular, as there are no type $m$ bifurcations in $G^A_{1,2}$, we have $G^A_{1,1}=G^A_{1,2}$.\\
+In particular, as there are no type $m$ bifurcations in $G^A_{1,2}$, we have $G^A_{1,1}=G^A_{1,2}$.